garrandall/popular-music-data/tracks/flex-mad-cobra.md

 Girl, flex time to have sex
 Look how long yuh have di rude bwoy a sweat
 Girl, flex time to have sex
-Look how long yuh have di rude bwoy a...
+Look how long yuh have di rude bwoy a

 Before she reach
 I could smell her perfume
 I could not wait to get her inna di room
 Before she reach I could smell her perfume
-I could not wait to get her inna...
+I could not wait to get her inna
 Feel like a surgeon
 Prepare di surgery
 But I hope di likkle girl no charge me fi perjury